Mission-Mars-Fourth-Horizon-Org/CoffeePotDevice/README.md

 ## Prepare the Team Cards

 The attendees need to know the team name or number they are so they can use the correct event hub consumer group when reading devices from the iot hub.
-The "teamxx" consumer groups were created on the iot hub during of the `PrepareMarsIoTHub.ps1` script execution above.
+The "teamxx" consumer groups were created on the iot hub during of the `prepareMarsIoTHub.sh` script execution above.

 1. Download the two PDF files from the repo: